BaudehloBiz/planllama-js/PROTOCOL.md

 ## Authentication

-Authentication is handled via the `customerToken` passed in the `auth` object during connection.
+Authentication is handled via the `apiToken` passed in the `auth` object during connection.

 ## Client-to-Server Events